Services · Outsourced controller

 From assessment to owned accountability.

-Four phases, fixed monthly retainer, written scope.
+Four phases, fixed monthly retainer, written scope — built on books that are accurate first.

 Assessment